sourcegraph/sourcegraph-public-snapshot/doc/user/search/queries.md

 ## Limitations of content search

-`-content` requires the experimental `migrateParser: true` option in the site settings and is currently only supported for literal and regexp queries on indexed repositories.
+To exclude code or text matches with `not pattern` or `-content:pattern`, set the `migrateParser: true` option in global settings.
+Negated content search is currently supported for literal and regexp queries on indexed repositories.
+Negated content search on unindexed repositories is not yet supported.